What is a “Stay Away” or Civil Protection Order?

 When Should Get an Attorney?

 If someone has committed domestic violence against you, or if a petition for a Civil Protection Order has been filed against you, it is important to have an experienced and aggressive attorney by your side.
 Accusations of domestic violence are very serious, and a Civil Protection Order’s purpose to protect individuals from further acts of abuse.

 However, this option is sometimes used inappropriately to gain an unfair advantage in a Divorce or Child Custody case.
 As you can see from the above referenced list of options a Judge can choose from in addressing a Civil Protection Order, obtaining a Civil Protection Order prior to the filing of, or during a Divorce or Custody case, can seriously impact what happens during that case.

-With more than 25 years of experience, our firm has experience addressing all issues involved in acquiring and contesting CPOs.
+With more than 25 years of experience, we are well versed in addressing issues involved in acquiring and contesting CPOs.
 The Law Office of Anthony W. Greco is able to aggressively represent its Clients’ concerns and interests involving Civil Protection Orders from the first day of representation through trial.
 Click Here to contact us and see what sets us apart from other firms.